Updated Sept. 12, 2022

 Is it possible to get the flu and COVID?
 Have you treated anybody who had both, and is that just the worst?

 That could certainly happen.
 And it could lead to pneumonia.
-If we have a worse flu season this year, as we anticipate, that will likely occur.
-And then, there would be a high chance of being hospitalized and having serious complications if you were to have flu and COVID together.
+If we have a worse flu season this year, that will likely occur.
+And then, there would be a higher chance of being hospitalized and having serious complications if you were to have flu and COVID together.

 When you have a patient who is vaccine-hesitant, what do you say to them?

 It depends where they're coming from.
 Sometimes they're coming from a place of, “Well, I know all these people who have COVID anyway,” and I reiterate the fact that the COVID vaccine is extremely effective at preventing hospitalization and death.
-Even if you're seeing those breakthrough cases, the rates of (few) hospitalizations and deaths are still holding up very well with vaccines.
+Even if you're seeing those cases, the rates of (few) hospitalizations and deaths are still holding up very well with vaccines and boosters.

 I tend to talk about the transmissibility, especially with the delta variant.
 Being unvaccinated puts you at a really high risk of getting the delta variant.